gioalt/the_PINPIP_project/README.md

 # Abstract

 The purpose of this project is to build two types of data engineering pipelines for processing both *batch* (periodical, complete, high-volume, repetitive) and *streaming* (continuous,high-volume,incremental) data from the Pinterest social media service.
-Distributed computing services (AWS Cloud) are employed, and the processed data sets are eventually stored in predisposed cloud S3 buckets.
+Distributed computing services (AWS Cloud Computing) are employed, and the processed data sets are eventually stored in predisposed cloud S3 buckets.
 An outline of the basic components of these ETL pipelines is as follows:

 *Batch data*
 1. Amazon API Gateway